 of continuous employment with one employer, in that field or occupation.
 This experience must have been obtained within the three years immediately

-prior to the day on which you submit an application for a work permit under the Live-in Caregiver program to a visa officer.
+prior to the day on which you submit an application for a work permit.

 Ability to speak read and understand either English or French.
 You must be able to function independently in a home setting.